 A risk-sensitive process is in place to regularly review, manage and report credit concentrations and portfolio quality.
-This includes monitoring concentration limits and exposures by obligors, portfolios, borrowers, industries and countries.
+This includes monitoring concentration limits and exposures by obligors, portfolios, borrowers and industries.
 Limits are generally set as a percentage of the Group's capital funds.